 by ameliagrimes

-Well done to all of the children who earned their Headteacher Award this week!
-You have been doing some excellent work in class!
+Well done to everyone who earned their Head Teacher award this week!
 Keep up the good work.